 For the purposes of our discussion, receptor refers to a neurotransmitter receptor.
-You’ll see one on the receiving neuron (bottom) to the right.

 An agonist is any chemical that binds to a receptor and triggers a response by that cell.
 A chemical with the opposite action is known as an antagonist.

 Oh, the biochemistry of a partial agonist?
 Let’s not sweat that detail this go-round.

 A 5-HT1A receptor is a subtype of a 5-HT (serotonin) receptor.
 In fact, it’s the most widespread of the 5-HT receptors.